The School Auction: How to Maximize Donations and Success

 · Being principal for a day

-In short, it’s mostly the experience-based ‘items’ that rake in the big bids as opposed to actual goods.
+In short, it’s mostly the experience-based ‘items’ that rake in the big bids instead of actual goods.
 So when you are packaging up your items, keep this in mind.
-For example, donated wine, a gift certificate to a grocery store, and a donated picnic basket can be put together as a “picnic experience” thereby driving the price higher.
+For example, donated wine, a gift certificate to a grocery store, and a picnic basket can be put together as a “picnic experience,” increasing the price.

-Keep in mind that putting too many restrictions on an experience can actually drive the price lower.
+Remember that too many restrictions on an experience can lower the price.
 Vacations, for example, are not typically high bid getters because they are limited in how you can use them.

 Add a “Fund A Need” Donation Option